Maxway CRT: Improving the Robustness of the Model-X Inference: Construction in practice

 \section{Construction in practice}

-We now consider the implementation of Algorithm \ref{alg:maxway} in practice.
-We propose learning strategies for the functions $g$, $h$ and the distribution $\rho$ in two scenarios: a semi-supervised learning scenario, where $h$ is learned on an external dataset with observations of $(X,Z)$, and a surrogate-assisted semi-supervised learning scenario where $g$ can be learned from an additional surrogate variable $S$ for the unobserved outcome $Y$ in this external dataset.
+We now consider the implementation of Algorithm \ref{alg:maxway} in data-driven studies.
+We propose learning strategies for the functions $g$, $h$ and the distribution $\rho$ in three practical scenarios: typical semi-supervised learning (SSL) scenario, where $h$ is learned on an external dataset with observations of $(X,Z)$, a surrogate-assisted SSL (SA-SSL) scenario where $g$ can be learned from an additional surrogate variable $S$ for the unobserved outcome $Y$ in this external dataset, and a transfer learning (TL) scenario where $g$ can be learned leveraging some external source data with the same set of response and covariates.